Skip navigation

 Chemotherapy Drugs

-There are more than 100 different chemotherapy drugs.
+There are more than 100 different chemotherapy medicines.
 Below are the seven main types of chemotherapy, the types of cancer they treat, and examples.
 The caution includes things that differ from typical chemotherapy side effects.

 ALKYLATING AGENTS